 Bishnoi Village in Jodhpur is a perfect place to experience a taste of tribal Rajasthan in India.
-The Bishnoi community is a Hindu religious sect known for living their lives built around preservation of nature.
+The Bishnoi community is a Hindu religious sect known for being nature conservationists.
 Read on to discover more about the Bishnois and what you can expect visiting the Bishnoi village.

 Who are the Bishnois of Rajasthan?

 Bishnoi takes its name from Bish meaning 20 and noi meaning 9.
 Its founder, Bhagwan Jambeshwar, articulated 29 principles of morality and conduct, founded on protecting plants and animals.
-Followers of Guru Jambeshwar consider trees and animals as sacred, and believe that humans and nature should co-exist harmoniously.
-Among the Bishnoi’s tenets is the prohibition of felling of trees and hunting of animals.
+Followers of Guru Jambeshwar consider trees and animals as sacred.
+They believe that humans and nature should co-exist harmoniously.
+As such, among the Bishnoi’s tenets is the prohibition of felling of trees and hunting of animals.

 Guru Jambeshwar’s reverence for nature and deep spirituality has earned him a large following.
-His followers consider him as a reincarnation of Vishnu, a Hindu deity known as the preserver and protector.
-When he died in 1537, his followers’ commitment to the Bishnoi principles remained and spread over western Rajasthan, and some parts of Hayana and Punjab.
+In fact, his followers consider him as a reincarnation of Vishnu, a Hindu deity known as the preserver and protector.
+When he died in 1537, his followers’ commitment to the Bishnoi principles remained.
+It began to spread over western Rajasthan, and some parts of Hayana and Punjab.

-As someone who works in the field of environmental management, it is fascinating to know that at a time when environmental degradation isn’t a serious issue yet, Guru Jambeshwar and his followers already understood what is termed today as environmental sustainability.
-If we are to probably follow the mentality of the Bishnois of Rajasthan, then willfully damaging the environment will be considered as sinful.
+Guru Jambeshwar and his followers already understood the concept of environmental sustainability then, when environmental degradation isn’t a serious issue yet, unlike today.
+Following the mentality of the Bishnois of Rajasthan, willfully damaging the environment will be considered as sinful.

 Nice mural in a Bishnoi home